 While working from home, employees are often enticed to scroll through their mobiles.
 You can seize this opportunity and provide a few learning sessions through mobile for successfully onboarding your remote workforce.
 Mobile learning is more effective when you present the learning material in small chunks.
 Microlearning through flashcards is easy to consume and digest so the remote workforce is more liked to engage with the short content.

 With employees toggling between in-office and remote workplaces, it is crucial to have a solid new employee onboarding in place to drive productivity.
-Here are a few hybrid workforce onboarding best practices:

 You can effortlessly balance in-person and virtual onboarding with an LMS.
 Through structured pathways on the LMS, you can help accommodate both in-person and virtual learning.
 It brings together metrics in one place to know the onboarding progress.
 You can introduce the new hire to various departments, have team-building activities, and boost collaborative productivity.

 Give the new employees who are working in a hybrid model a platform to connect with their peers and collaborate.
 Employees are working from different locations and time zones, so they need support from each other.
-You can strengthen team connection through social learning where employees can share important resources, address queries and learn together.
+You can strengthen team connection through social learning where employees can share important resources, address queries, and learn together.

 A well-organized onboarding process can often lead to long tenure for an employee in the company.
 Hence plan the entire onboarding process strategically.
-Foster a great onboarding experience that gives employees reasons to stay loyal to a company and share their experience with others.
+Foster a great onboarding experience that gives employees reasons to stay loyal to a company and share their learning experience with others.

 See a preview to check out how you can make your onboarding journey engaging and structured.